kenseioh/dawg-coffee/README.md

 > Answer goes here!

 ##### 2. Did you receive any help from others (classmates, etc)?
 If so, please list who. #####
-> Answer goes here!
+> No

 ##### 3. Did you complete any advanced extensions to this challenge?
 If so, what? #####
-> Answer goes here!
+> No

 ##### 4. Approximately how many hours did it take you to complete this challenge? #####
-> Answer goes here!
+> 25 hours.

 ##### 5. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better? #####
-> Answer goes here!
+> The cross tabulation table.
+I had no idea how to find this either.
+Googling it still did not help at all.